Biography of Michael Martin

 Michael's latest book is entitled 'RMS Lusitania, it wasn't and it didn't

-' is due for publication in October of 2014.
+' was published in October 2014.
 This work examines the events surrounding the sinking of the Lusitania and raises uncomfortable questions about actions taken before, during and after the sinking of the ship by a German submarine in May of 1915.
 While acknowledging the great human tragedy of the incident, the book challenges the traditional narrative 'it was a savage attack on an innocent vessel that brought America into the war', and sets out to show that it wasn't an innocent vessel and did not bring America into the war.
 Michael’s book, Spike Island, saints, felons and famine

 (Dublin, 2007) explores and compares the ecclesiastical period on the island with that of the period during which it was used as a convict depot during the famine and later.
 His booklet, Titanic Trail Cobh Queenstown